Bow Fiddle Rock, Portknockie, Moray

 How do I get to Bow Fiddle Rock Portknockie?

 The rock is situated on the coast near the village of Portknockie in Scotland.
 If you follow the A98 to Portknockie, then take the A942.
 Follow this road into Portknockie then take a right turn to Admiralty Street.
 At the very bottom of this street take the 2nd right to the small car park, the road is lined with old sheds.
+There was an article in the Northern Scot newspaper on the 21st of October 2021 stating the car park would be extended, great news!

 Where can I eat near Bow Fiddle Rock Portknockie?

 There has recently been planning consent for a cafe to be built here which will make a visit to Bow Fiddle even more attractive for a day trip.
-UPDATE, unfortunately it seems the Cafe will no longer be built due to planning problems.
+UPDATE, unfortunately, it seems the Cafe will no longer be built due to planning problems.
 Portknockie chip shop on Bridge Street also has great food.
 You can have a sit-in meal at The Seafield Inn on Victoria Street.
 Bow Fiddle itself is a good location for a picnic with many grassy areas available, there are no bins so please take rubbish home with you.

 Bow Fiddle Rock is definitely worth your time for a visit in 2021, it surely is one of the finest natural rock formations you can see in Scotland, and a must-visit for budding landscape photographers.